 What does it mean if an A/B test result is not statistically significant?

-If an A/B test result is not statistically significant, it means there isn’t enough evidence to confidently state that the differences observed between the two versions are real and not due to random variation.
+Suppose an A/B test result is not statistically significant.
+In that case, it means there isn’t enough evidence to confidently state that the differences observed between the two versions are real and not due to random variation.
 In simpler terms, you can’t reliably conclude that one version is better than the other.

 Can you run an A/B test with unequal sample sizes?